zotroneneis/ai_ethics/dataset_card_template.md

 # Dataset card template

+## Introduction
+This is a template for a dataset card.
+The original paper from which the contents were taken can be found [here](https://arxiv.org/abs/1803.09010).
+The goal of a dataset card is to document datasets in a standardized way.
+The questions below are detailed and might not all be answerable for each dataset.
+However, they can provide a guideline for documenting datasets.

 ## Motivation
 1. **For what purpose was the dataset created?** *(Was there a specific task in mind?
 Was there a specific gap that needed to be filled?)*
 2. **Who created this dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?**